We may earn affiliate commissions for the recommended products. Learn more.

 PlanAnnual priceMonthly price

 The second option is the Families plan, which has a few additional features over the Individual option.
 Namely, it supports 5 different users and enables administrative controls for managing shared vaults.
-The monthly cost for this plan is $6.95/month but goes down to $4.99/month if you pay annually.
+The monthly cost for this plan is $7.99/month, but it goes down to $5.99/month if you pay annually.

-The pricing situation is pretty similar with Proton Pass, although it has more plan options than 1Password.
-The most notable difference is the inclusion of a free plan, making Proton Pass more appealing than 1Password to budget-conscious users.
-At least 1Password offers a 14-day free trial for testing the service beforehand.
-The other difference is the Unlimited plan, which includes all Proton products.
+The pricing situation is similar to Proton Pass’, although it has more plan options than 1Password.
+The most notable difference is the inclusion of a free plan, which makes Proton Pass more appealing than 1Password to budget-conscious users.
+While there is no free version and not even a standard money-back guarantee, 1Password offers a 14-day free trial for testing the service beforehand.
+The other difference is Proton’s Unlimited plan, which includes all of its products.
 Meanwhile, premium subscription prices are practically the same across the board.

 PlanAnnual priceMonthly price

-Upgrading to Plus unlocks extra features for greater protection.
+Upgrading to Pass Plus unlocks extra features for greater protection.
 For example, you gain Dark Web Monitoring, an integrated 2FA authenticator, secure link sharing, and advanced account protection.
-Normally, this plan costs $4.99/month, but you get a 60% discount and pay $1.99/month when paying annually.
+This plan costs from $2.49/month (paid annually), but with Proton Pass coupon, you can get a discount.

-As expected, the Family plan includes everything from Plus with the added benefit of supporting six accounts in total.
+As expected, the Pass Family plan includes everything from Plus, with the added benefit of supporting 6 accounts in total.
 There’s also an admin panel to manage shared vaults and other details.
-The monthly price for this subscription is $6.99/month, while the annual price is $4.99/month.
+The monthly price for this subscription is $4.19/month (paid annually).

-Lastly, there’s the Unlimited option, which includes everything Proton has to offer.
+Lastly, there’s the Proton Unlimited option, which includes everything the provider has to offer.
 More precisely, it includes premium versions of Proton Pass, Mail, Calendar, VPN, and Drive.
-Paying monthly will set you back $12.99/month, while the annual subscription costs $6.49/month.
+Paying monthly will set you back $12.99/month, while the annual subscription costs $9.99/month.

-Regarding refunds, Proton Pass clearly indicated a 30-day money-back guarantee on its webpage.
-Meanwhile, 1Password only offers the 14-day free trial, and the terms of service claim that refunds are considered on a case-by-case basis.
+Regarding refunds, Proton Pass clearly indicates a 30-day money-back guarantee on its webpage.
+Meanwhile, 1Password only offers a 14-day free trial, and the terms of service claim that refunds are considered on a case-by-case basis.

 1Password business plans

-1Password offers three business-oriented plans to accommodate companies of different sizes.
+1Password offers 3 business-oriented plans to accommodate companies of different sizes.
 The subscriptions differ in terms of price and included features.

 PlanAnnual priceMonthly price